ospalh/anki-addons/pages/Setting deck options.md

 When learning different languages, arrange the notes in different decks and add an option groups for each deck:

-As above, click on the gear and select “Options”.
-In the “Options for NN” dialog, near the top, beside the option group name list, there is another gear button.
-Click on that and select “Add”.
+As above, click on the gear and select <q>Options</q>.
+In the
+<q>Options for NN</q> dialog, near the top, beside the option group
+name list, there is another gear button.
+Click on that and select
+<q>Add</q>.
 Enter a new name.
-Putting the language name into the options name helps keeping them apart.
-Then, go to the “General” tab and set the language code again.
+Putting the language name into the
+options name helps keeping them apart.
+Then, go to the <q>General</q>
+tab and set the language code again.